 As the daughter of immigrant parents, Jessica is fluent in Spanish, and deeply involved in organizations that promote literacy and help stem the Latino achievement gap including The Silicon Valley Education Fund.
 Jessica can also be found at many community events in the East Bay where she lends her voice to a variety of local causes.
 Her passion for news and global events has taken Jessica from Cuba to England and many places in between.
-She’s covered natural disasters like Hurricane Andrew, and man-made catastrophes like the Oklahoma City bombing, race riots in Miami as well as prison riots in Atlanta and Louisiana Most recently she covered the ten year anniversary of 9-11 from ground zero.
+She’s covered natural disasters like Hurricane Andrew, and man-made catastrophes like the Oklahoma City bombing, as well as race riots in Miami.
+Most recently she covered the 10-year anniversary of 9/11 from ground zero.

 Here at home, Jessica is focused on covering laws and events that impact children, from investigative stories that uncover the loopholes set up by Jessica's law to the deteriorating state of education in the public school system.

 Jessica resides in the East Bay, with her husband and two daughters where she is a fierce advocate for public school education and a committed class volunteer.
 Her devotion to learning, supporting children and local charities has her routinely on the lecture circuit in the Bay Area discussing education and advocating for better, safer communities.